abumq/easyloggingpp/README.md

 # Compatibility

-This library is designed to be compatible with as many compilers as possible.
-Unfortunately it was not possible for me to test it in all the C++ compilers out there, hence I will only mention the compilers that I have tested it against.
-Following table only shows compatibility for v9.0+, for older versions please refer to readme on corresponding release at github
+Easylogging++ requires a decent C++0x complient compiler.
+Some compilers known to work with v9.0+ are shown in table below, for older versions please refer to readme on corresponding release at github

 | *****   |         Compiler          |      Notes                                                                                                                                               |
 |---------|---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|